 As research on how AI adapts to writing styles shows, this personalization can significantly reduce the time spent typing, especially for common phrases or responses.

-Not all AI keyboards are created equal.
-Let's compare some of the most popular options:
+Not all AI keyboards are created equal, and the landscape has shifted quite a bit over the past year.
+Let's compare some of the most popular options currently available:

 Are AI keyboards just a nice-to-have luxury, or do they provide meaningful benefits?
 Based on my research and personal experience, certain groups definitely see more value:

-For people learning English or who regularly communicate in a non-native language, AI keyboards can be game-changers.
-They provide real-time guidance that goes beyond basic spell checking.
+For people learning English or who regularly communicate in a second language, AI keyboards can be genuinely transformative.
+They provide real-time guidance that goes way beyond basic spell checking—think of it as having a patient English teacher looking over your shoulder.

 AI keyboards can be particularly helpful for people with dyslexia or other conditions that affect writing.
 The predictive text and grammar assistance reduce the cognitive load of composing messages.